cwise24/snopsy/docs/module6/1_json.rst

         }
       ]

-2 styles used in parsing JSON data:
+Using the example data above, you can use either of the 2 styles in parsing JSON data noted below.

 .. list-table:: JSON Notations
+   :align: center
    :header-rows: 1

    * - Notation Name